 - It may be a Filk Song, but we'd be remiss to not mention Hell To Pay by Miracle of Sound.
 This song is pure molten-metal awesomeness and serves as a fantastic reminder of just why this game is great; 'cause it revels in the hyper-violence and Rated M for Manly set pieces.

-Keep rushing, running, running
+Keep rushing and a running, running

-the drumming of the buckshot pumping
+The drumming of the buckshot pumping